-Brazil, IPEL’s growth passes by OMET technology
+Brazil, IPEL’s growth passes through OMET technology

 Sustainability, governance and digital transformation: these the growth drivers of IPEL, a Brazilian company of the tissue sector based in Indaial, south of Sao Paulo.
 Originally a small paper mill, after 40 years of business it’s now one of the largest Brazilian producers of toilet paper, paper towels and napkins, with over 800 employees.
 In this interview, Luciano de Liz Barboza – IPEL CEO – tells the company’s story and the recent choice to invest in the OMET technology, to break into the interfolding market by focusing on excellence and quality.